jaywunder/edu-Javascript-Basics/README.md

 }
 ```

 `for` loops have three parts in the parentheses
 `for (runs at start; test whether to stop loop; runs after code inside loop is executed) {}`

 so let's break down the traditional for loop.
  - `var i = 0;` in initializes variable i to be the counter variable
  - `i < array.length;` the loop will run until i is greater than or equal to the array length
  - `i++` adds one to the value of `i`

 ## Classes

+Classes are like blueprints